 When Lisfranc joint complex injury is suspected, make an appointment with the DOC orthopedic surgeon as soon as possible.
 After discussing your symptoms, your DOC orthopedist will examine your foot and ankle, including palpation and stress tests of the midfoot.
 Other tests may be ordered to confirm the diagnosis including X-rays to show any broken bones and the alignment of the Lisfranc joint and an MRI or CT scan to evaluate the extent of the injury and to plan surgery.

 Surgery is recommended for all injuries with a fracture in the joints of the midfoot or with abnormal positioning of the joints.
-Keenan Carriero, DPM, with DOC California explains: “The goal of joint reconstruction for Lisfranc foot fractures is to realign the joints for normal function and to return the broken bone fragments as closely as possible to a normal position.
+DOC orthopedic surgeon, Sean Hassinger, explains: “The goal of joint reconstruction for Lisfranc foot fractures is to realign the joints for normal function and to return the broken bone fragments as closely as possible to a normal position.
 The sooner the surgery occurs after the original injury, the greater the likelihood of success.”

 If severe midfoot injuries are not treated, then damage to the cartilage and increased stress at the midfoot joints can result in flatfoot and arthritis, which require complicated surgery to correct.